 The are always lessons learned from climbing Kilimanjaro and out trekking on multi-day trips.
 Every trip is different.
 Sometimes we get hit with unexpected rain, high cold winds on summit night, cyclones, the trails are slippy and muddy, altitude effects people differently, sleeping and eating at altitude can be difficult, park entrances can be slow moving and cause problems, vehicles can break down and some people come with not enough training and preparation that effects the group.

 The biggest learning and thing people need to understand is that going to altitude and standing at 19,341 feet above sea level is difficult.
 You can not fully prepare for this type of altitude.
-No body can survive long term about 18,000 feet so once you climb above this height it is always going to be difficult.
+No body can survive long term above 18,000 feet so once you climb above this height it is always going to be difficult.
 The best way to make the journey is on a 7 day

 .
-You will be walking with 5kg+ on your back for 7 or 8 days in a row.
-The ideal preparation is multi-day hiking at home and along with endurance training long and slow walking up hill on a treadmill with a heavier backpack than you will have on the mountain.
+You will be walking with 5kg+/ 12lbs on your back for 7 or 8 days in a row.
+The ideal preparation is multi-day hiking at home and along with endurance training long and slow walking up hill on a stairmaster or treadmill with a heavier backpack than you will have on the mountain.
 This builds extra conditioning in your body to be able to cope with long days of hiking.